Deanzie/deanzie.github.io/README.md

 ###Champions and Leaders
 I found the Nicolas Bevacqua ( of [PonyFoo]( https://ponyfoo.com/ ), they also have more articles on SWs ), David Walsh, Jake Archibald and [Matt Gaunt]( http://www.html5rocks.com/en/tutorials/service-worker/introduction/ ) to be the most active people writing about and working with service workers.
 It gives me confidence to know that three of the SW evangelists mentioned work for either Google or Mozilla - hopefully they have some influence or impact with speeding up browser support.
 Especially since those two companies are responsible for two of the more commonly used browsers.

-Jake Archibald wrote a really nice article on [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync), which works with SWs to send requests to the server.
+Jake Archibald wrote a really nice article on [background Sync](https://developers.google.com/web/updates/2015/12/background-sync), which works with SWs to send requests to the server.
 I plan on writing up another article about Background Sync ( out of this document's scope ), to further explore the potential of offline experiences.

 ##THE DEMO